JasonJWilliamsNY/purple_line_dev_doc/step7.rst

      .. tip::

-       Selecting different taxonomic levels allows you to visualize diversity for each sample at diffrent levels (e.g. Kindom, Phylym, Class, etc.)
+       Selecting different taxonomic levels allows you to visualize diversity for each sample at different levels (e.g. Kindom, Phylym, Class, etc.)

        |core_matrix|